eerkela/bertrand/README.rst

 *  Efficient **type checks** for vectorized data.
 These combine the above tools to perform ``isinstance()``-like hierarchical checks for any node in the ``pdcast`` type system.
-If the data are properly labeled, this is done in constant time, allowing users to add checks wherever they are needed.
+If the data are properly labeled, then this is done in constant time, allowing users to add checks wherever they are needed.

    .. doctest::